-Our £11 million state of the art Veterinary Pathology Centre for anatomy teaching, research and commercial activity offers gross post-mortem examination facilities for livestock, equines, exotics and companion animals at ACDP1-3 and SAPO3 containment levels.
+Our £11 million state of the art Veterinary Pathology Centre for anatomy teaching, research and commercial activity offers post-mortem examination facilities for livestock, equines, exotics and companion animals at ACDP1-3 and SAPO3 containment levels.

 Our team of highly skilled board-certified pathologists, veterinary investigation officers and technicians has expertise across a range of species.
 They share a passion for inspiring the next generation of veterinary pathologists, collaborating with the Pirbright Institute (PI), Public Health England (PHE) and the Animal and Plant Health Agency (APHA).